 R is nowadays probably the most powerful tool for calculations of all kinds.
 There are plenty of modules available for work with molecular data.
 Those will be introduced during the course.
+Due to the Chinese COVID the course is postponed until Autumn 2020.

 The course contains theory of used methods, tutorials with test data, tasks for individual work of participants, and more.